mwhicks-dev/mwhicks-dev/README.md

 ### Hi there!
 I'm Mason.

 I'm a college student studying mathematics, physics, and computer science at NC State University.
 I identify as he/they and asexual.
-(Feel free to ask me in private if you have any questions.)

-Beyond academia, which is what the rest of this page is about, I am a fairly inactive gamer and ukulele player, as well as an avid animal lover (more info about my cat will be on my Twitter after he comes home 9/4).
-My favorite show is Steven Universe and my favorite color is orange.

-#### My academia interests

-##### Mathematics

-Mathematics is, through and through, my primary academic concern.
-Like many, I consider math to be the language of the universe.
-Consequently, I'd like to learn as much as possible!
-I would like to graduate from NCSU with an undergraduate and, potentially, masters degree in mathematics.
-My studies follow both pure and applied mathematics, mainly as relates to physical and computer systems.
-Below are a list of my specific areas of interest.
-* Calculus, in general
-* Computational mathematics
+Outside of academia I play video games, drink tea, and love animals.
+My favorite TV shows are Steven Universe and Gravity Falls, and my favorite color is Orange.

+#### Current Projects

+* Additions to SDN-assisted Adaptive Bit Rate streaming (SABR)

+#### Current Studies

+* Operating Systems Concepts
+* Special Relativity & Quantum Mechanics
+* Artificial Intelligence with Python
-* Combinatorics with a focus on graph theory
+* Scientific Computation with Python

-##### Computer Science

-Although my studies and focuses are in the direction of software development and engineering, as is in demand right now and probably for a while, my academic interests are much broader!
-Currently, I do work on software-defined networking and cloud computing with [Renaissance Computing Institute](https://renci.org/mission-and-vision/), as well as
+* Ordinary Differential Equations analysis

+#### Research Interests

+* Artificial Intelligence
+    * Natural Language Processing
+    * Genetic Algorithms
+    * Ethics of AI
+* Computability Theory
+    * P vs. NP
+    * Traveling Salesman Problem (I like graphs)
+* Computational Mathematics
+    * Analysis of computing capabilities of different programming languages
+    * Theoretical and practical limits of mathematical computing
+* Theoretical Physics
+    * I do not actually know much about physics at the moment
+    * Theory behind making science fiction into science fact

+#### Contact Information

+Ordered from how to reach me best to worst:
+* Email (mhicks071@yahoo.com)
+* Twitter (@mwhicks_twt)
+* Discord (abstractionAlpha#8454)
+* Instagram (@flffyy)

+#### Fun Facts

+🌿 I have a cat who was born in June 2021!
+His name is Basil and I love him very much.

+📚 After finishing my undergraduate, I want to go to graduate school for computer science and business administration.

+🇨🇦 I am a citizen of the USA as well as Canada.

 <!--
 **mwhicks-dev/mwhicks-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.